denishpatel/pygmy/README.md

 ### Make a simple scaledown rule
 This is a simple scale down rule with a scheduled reverse.
 It is likely a terrible idea, but shows how the various checks can be defined.
-- Every 10 minutes, starting at the top of the hour, the cluster will scale down to an m5.2xlarge.
+- Every 10 minutes, starting at the top of the hour, the cluster will scale down all replicas to m5.2xlarge.
 - The rule will only run if our replication lag is exactly equal to 12 seconds (unlikely)
 - The rule will only run if we have more than 12 active connections, as defined by the owners above (unlikely what we want)
 - The rule will only run if the combined average load of the nodes in the cluster is <32.